- Lowenstein Clinic

 - Get Involved

 Students in the Multidisciplinary Academic Program in Human Rights are expected to attend weekly dinners in their sophomore spring and junior fall, unless they have a conflict with a prior and inflexible commitment.
-Also, each semester, students are required to attend three events sponsored by the Schell Center and write short reflections on these events, to be submitted by the end of the semester.
+Also, in their sophomore spring, students are required to attend three events sponsored by the Schell Center and write short reflections on these events, to be submitted by the end of the semester.
+In the rest of their time in the Program, students are required to write and submit one event reflection each semester.
+Juniors and seniors should send their event reflection to [email protected], no later than two weeks after the event took place.
 With students’ permission, we will post some of these reflections or excerpts from them on the Human Rights Program website.

 More information about weekly dinners and other non-academic aspects of the Human Rights Program can be found under the Scholars Program tab.